 The WI LTC FS was developed through four workgroups which included county case managers experienced in LTC eligibility and assessments.
-The primary screen development workgroup reviewed numerous other screens and assessment such as the Minimum Data Set (MDS) that nursing homes must complete, and the OASIS form that home health agencies must complete.
+The primary screen development workgroup reviewed numerous other screens and assessments such as the Minimum Data Set (MDS) that nursing homes must complete, and the OASIS form that home health agencies must complete.

 The WI LTC FS is different from those forms because it had to meet the needs of Wisconsin's LTC redesign effort.
-In particular, the LTC FS needed to work for all three target groups: frail elders with health conditions or dementia (mild or severe); younger people with physical disabilities, some of whom have no health problems; and people with developmental disabilities with various cognitive functioning levels, behavior symptoms, and/or health problems.
-The WI LTC FS needed to work to describe people living at home or in substitute care settings (group homes, adult family homes) or in institutions (nursing homes, ICF-MRs).
+In particular, the LTC FS needed to work for all three target groups: frail elders with health conditions or dementia (mild or severe); younger people with physical disabilities, some of whom have no health problems; and people with intellectual/developmental disabilities with various cognitive functioning levels, behavior symptoms, and/or health problems.
+The WI LTC FS needed to work to describe people living at home or in substitute care settings (group homes, adult family homes) or in institutions (nursing homes, ICF-IIDs).
 Other criteria used to develop the WI LTC FS include the following:

 Note: For HCBW counties a full assessment and service plan packet must be completed per waiver manuals prior to implementation of the waiver.